What skills are developed in social-emotional learning?

 • Respect for others

-Managing relationships, inspiring and engaging with others, problem solving and conflict resolution, connection and belonging and being able to receive desired responses from others.
+Managing relationships, inspiring and engaging with others, problem solving, conflict resolution, connection and belonging and being able to receive desired responses from others.

 Hamish & Milo programme to support this specific area